As we all gear up to travel again, we should not travel the same as before. So here are ways to go on vacation and look after our world.

 Wearing sunscreen is so important and can help protect yourself from skin cancer and other adverse side effects.
 However, many sunscreens are detrimental to our reefs.

-This summer, take the time to research reef-safe sunscreens and help protect the oceans as well as your skin.
+This summer, take the time to research reef-safe sunscreens and help protect the oceans as well as your skin whilst you on your vacation.

 Reusable Beverage Containers